 The Audit Committee assists the Board of Directors in overseeing the financial and accounting reporting processes and audits of our financial statements, which includes reviewing the professional services provided by our independent auditors, the independence of such auditors from our management, our annual financial statements and our system of internal financial and IT controls.
 The Audit Committee also reviews such other matters with respect to our accounting, auditing and financial reporting practices and procedures as it may find appropriate or may be brought to its attention.
 The Board of Directors has determined that Ms. Craig is our designated "audit committee financial expert" within the meaning of Item 407(d)(5)(ii) under Regulation S-K promulgated by the Commission under the Exchange Act.
-The Audit Committee held 10 meetings in 2014 and took one action by unanimous written consent.
-Mr. Salerno served on the Audit Committee from January 1, 2014 until April 17, 2014.
+The Audit Committee held nine meetings in 2016.

 The Compensation Committee assists the Board of Directors in discharging its responsibilities relating to the compensation of our executive officers, including determining the compensation of our Chief Executive Officer and other executive officers, administering our bonus, incentive compensation and stock plans, approving equity grants and approving the salaries and other benefits of our executive officers.
 In addition, the Compensation Committee consults with our management regarding our benefit plans and compensation policies and practices.
 The Compensation Committee is directly responsible for the appointment and oversight of our independent compensation consultants and other advisors it retains.
-The Compensation Committee held eight meetings in 2014.
-Ms. Greenthal served on the Compensation Committee from January 1, 2014 until April 17, 2014.
+The Compensation Committee held eight meetings in 2016.

 The N&G Committee is responsible for, among other things, identifying individuals qualified to become members of our Board of Directors; recommending to the full Board of Directors the persons to be nominated for election as directors and to each of its committees; overseeing self-evaluation of the Board of Directors, including the performance of individual directors; and reviewing and making recommendations to the Board of Directors with respect to corporate governance practices.
-The N&G Committee held five meetings in 2014.
+The N&G Committee held three meetings in 2016.